zcash/zips/zip-liberated-payments.rst

 ---------------------------------------
 The recipient’s Zcash wallet app SHOULD present the payment amount and MAY present the description, as conveyed in the URI, along with an indication of the tentative nature of this information.

-In parallel, the wallet app SHOULD retrieve the relevant transactions from the Zcash blockchain, by looking up the transactionnote commitments given by the ``seedcmu`` parameter (this MAY use an efficient index, perhaps assisted by a server), and check whether:
+In parallel, the wallet app SHOULD retrieve the relevant transactions from the Zcash blockchain, by looking up the transaction given by the ``cmu`` parameter (this MAY use an efficient index, perhaps assisted by a server), and check whether:
 * such transactions are indeed present on the blockchain
 * the notes are unspent
 * the notes can be spent using an ephemeral spending keys given by the ``key`` parameter.